Quench Dynamics in Holographic First-Order Phase Transition: Holographic quench

 where the parameter $H$ denotes the strength of the quench, while the source rapidly decays to the constant $\Lambda$ at late times, which serves as the boundary condition for the dynamical transition processes.
 In our study, we set $\Lambda$ to be equal to $1$.
 The real-time dynamics during the quench process with a strength of $H=0.2$ are illustrated in Fig. \ref{fig:real_time_quench}.

 The overall evolution process can be divided into three distinct stages.
 During the first stage, the energy density variation is primarily influenced by the combination of the time-dependent scalar source and the scalar field's expectation value.
 Notably, there is no energy flow in the space region occupied by the two phases, resulting in the phenomenon where the energy density can only shift up and down, as depicted in Fig. \ref{fig:stage1}.
 This stage corresponds to a process in which the two phases are each independently quenched.
 Since the low-energy phase possesses a larger expectation value, its energy density is more sensitive to the scalar source, which can be easily observed from (\ref{eq:energy_change}).
 Specifically, when $t<10$, the energy density of the low-energy phase decreases in tandem with the increasing source due to its positive expected value.
 Conversely, the energy density of the high-energy phase remains relatively unchanged during this period, owing to its expected value being close to zero.
 When $10<t<15$, as the source decays back to its initial value $\Lambda$, the energy density curves of both phases rise and stabilize at a new location where the energy density is higher than the initial value.
 That is to say, after the quench, the energy of both phases increases.
 This stage is characterized by a variation in the total energy of the system with the scalar source.
 After this, the total energy is conserved since the scalar source is a constant, as shown in Fig. \ref{fig:energy_T}.
 At the end of the first stage, an intriguing phenomenon occurs with the behavior of the domain walls.
 Two energy peaks are excited at the junctions of domain walls and the high-energy phase.
 And in the second stage shown in Fig. \ref{fig:stage2}, these energy peaks propagate towards the interior of the high-energy phase.
 Eventually, at late times, they merge together at the center of the phase domain after colliding.
 At the time $t=20$, the second set of energy peaks is excited again at the domain walls, which move outwards and are absorbed by the first set of energy peaks subsequently.
 During this stage, multiple groups of energy peaks propagating outward are excited successively at the domain walls, which are shown as sawtooth-like ripples in Fig. \ref{fig:energy_density_quench}.
-They end up merging together to form a larger one at time $t=40$.
-Finally, in the third stage shown in Fig. \ref{fig:stage3}, the energy peak bifurcates into two inward propagating energy waves.
-They then hit the domain walls with the result that part of them goes through and the other part bounces off.
+They end up merging together to form a larger one at time $t=40$. {Finally, due to the periodic boundary conditions, the energy peaks pass through the edges of the system and are converted into inward energy waves in the third stage shown in Fig. \ref{fig:stage3}.} They then hit the domain walls with the result that part of them goes through and the other part bounces off.
 As the energy waves repeatedly propagate through space and gradually decay, the system eventually converges to a phase-separated state with the same properties as the initial state but with a larger total energy shown in Fig. \ref{fig:initial_final}.
 During the quench process, the expectation value of the scalar field predominantly exhibits oscillatory behavior, as depicted in Fig. \ref{fig:scalar_quench}.